Local Business Network

 2 - Find businesses in your network that compliment your own

 If you own an online jewelry store, you should partner up with local businesses that are in the wedding industry.
-By referring business to your power partners (which is WAY easier to do than to refer business to non-related businesses), the greater the chance your power partners will refer you business in return.
+By referring business to your power partners (which is WAY easier to do than to refer business to non-related businesses), the greater the chance your power partners will refer your business in return.

 3 - Find out which networking groups are effective

 Not all groups are going to be good at delivering business.
 When you start attending business networking groups in your area, ask other business owners what other groups they like.
-Over time you’ll notice a trend of what groups seems to deliver the best value.
+Over time you’ll notice a trend of what groups seem to deliver the best value.

 4 - Frequent these groups once a week